iJahir/iJahir/README.md

 - 🔭 Currently working on backend and full-stack projects
 - 🌱 Learning Software Architecture, Spring Boot and Cloud Technologies
 - 💡 Interested in Backend Development, APIs and Enterprise Systems
-- 🎯 Goal: Become a professional Backend Engineer
+- 🎯 Focused on Backend Development, Software Architecture and REST APIs

 ---